-The relevant ministries and agencies in charge of supervising business operators not only exercise the supervisory function to secure the fulfillment of obligations under the Act on Prevention of Transfer of Criminal Proceeds, but they also provide support by issuing Lists of Reference Cases of Suspicious Transactions and holding seminars together with industry organizations.
+The relevant administrative authorities in charge of supervising business operators (hereinafter referred to as "competent administrative authorities") not only exercise the supervisory function to secure the fulfillment of obligations under the Act on Prevention of Transfer of Criminal Proceeds, but they also provide support by issuing Lists of Reference Cases of Suspicious Transactions and holding seminars together with industry organizations.
 On the other hand, the police and other investigative authorities contribute in the areas of punishing money laundering or predicate offences and confiscating their proceeds.